 Hello, glowing bowl of goodness!
 You are looking at one of my all-time favorite carrot soup recipes.
 Today was pouring down rain, and after being wet and cold for a few hours, we came home and made this soup, and it just made everything so much better.
 It’s incredibly nourishing, earthy, and flavorful!

 This carrot soup recipe comes straight from our vegetarian restaurant, and it ticks all the boxes for me.
 It is truly where healthy meets delicious!
+I like to make big batches of this to freeze, give away, or just have on hand.

 What gives it its amazing glow?
 We add a little turmeric to give it a little burst of color, flavor and nutrients.
 You can use fresh turmeric root, or a little ground turmeric, up to you.
 Perfect for meal prep!
 It is a soup I love making on Sunday for the busy week.
-Having it on hand is such a lovely treat for midweek lunches or dinners- it keeps 4-5 days in the fridge!
+Having a healthy soup on hand is such a lovely treat for midweek lunches or dinners- it keeps 4-5 days in the fridge!

-Carrot and Ginger Soup Ingredeints
+Carrot Soup Recipe Ingredeints

 - Veggie broth – use homemade veggie broth, or store-bought.